codingcatgirl/svg2cutplotter/README.md

 It's not perfect and does not strive to be well coded but just be less frustrating for me.
 I hope it can help you, too :)

+This tool does only support paths.
+Make sure to convert all objects that you want plotted to paths using Inkscape.

-This tool does not support curves in your SVG file.
+This tool does not support curves in your paths.
 Inkscape can remove them using Plugins → Modifiy Path → Straighten Bezier Curves.

+This tool also does not support the transform attribute.
+Inkscape may use them on grouped paths.
+Ungroup them to remove the transform attribute.

 ## Installing Dependencies